tan-koo/Game-Console-Sales/README.md

 # Game Console Sales
 This dataset contains information on game player sales.
 It specifies year, product name, type and the salesperson.
+The job's aim is to have a professional present in a state of organization.
 (The statistic is entirely fictitious.)
 ![img](/pictures/q2.JPG)

 > Question part